Danielratmiroff/ssbu/README.md

 I'm a huge fan of the video game Super Smash Bros and I found myself missing for a place that allowed me to know more about the characters I liked playing,

-That need lead to creating an easy to use, mobile application.
-(Which allowed me to check out what are my best changes against different opponents)
+That need lead to creating an easy to use, mobile application. 📱 *Which allowed me to check out what are my best changes against different opponents 😄*

 ```